sensu/sensu-docs/content/sensu-go/5.0/reference/agent.md

 {{< /highlight >}}

 ## Operation

-_NOTE: Commands in this section may require administrative privileges._

 ### Starting the service
 Use the `sensu-agent` tool to start the agent and apply configuration flags.